MSc in Occupational Health (Campus Based)

 Who teaches this course?

-The course is delivered by the School of Public Health staff in conjunction with external lecturers with experience in relation to health protection and public health.
+The course is delivered by the School of Public Health teaching staff in conjunction with external lecturers, industry experts and guest lecturers from the Health & Safety Authority.

 We believe the MSc Occupational Health represents an important learning and development experience to its students.
 Thus, although sometimes it might represent a challenge for the students, we strive for this to be it is an enriching process of professional and personal growth.